sol/markdown-unlit/README.md

 ## Customizing

-By default, `markdown-unlit` extracts all code that is marked with `.haskell`, unless it is marked with `.ignore` as well.
+By default, `markdown-unlit` extracts all code that is marked with `haskell`, unless it is marked with `ignore` as well.
 You can customize this by passing `-optL <pattern>` to GHC.

 A simple pattern is just a class name, e.g.:

     -optL foo

-extracts all code that is marked with `.foo`.
+extracts all code that is marked with `foo`.

 A class name can be negated by prepending it with a `!`, e.g.

     -optL !foo

-extracts all code, unless it is marked with `.foo`.
+extracts all code, unless it is marked with `foo`.

 You can use `+` to combine two patterns with *AND*, e.g.

     -optL foo+bar

-extracts all code that is marked with both `.foo` and `.bar`.
+extracts all code that is marked with both `foo` and `bar`.

 If `-optL` is given multiple times, the patterns are combined with *OR*, e.g.

     -optL foo -optL bar

-extracts all code that is either marked with `.foo` or `.bar`.
+extracts all code that is either marked with `foo` or `bar`.

 ## Development